Mindful Self-Compassion Meditation Study: In-Person v Videoconference

 Our research study tests a possible treatment option for anxiety and depressive disorders which uses a mindfulness-based intervention.

-Participants engage in eight weeks of in-person active treatment, with twelve weeks of total participation.
+Participants engage in eight weeks of in-person or virtual active treatment, with twelve weeks of total participation.

-Individuals with an anxiety disorder, including: social anxiety disorder, generalized anxiety disorder, panic disorder, or agoraphobia, or major depressive disorder, are eligible to participate.
+Individuals with an anxiety disorder (social anxiety disorder, generalized anxiety disorder, panic disorder, or agoraphobia) or a depressive disorder (major depressive disorder or persistent depressive disorder (dysthymia)) are eligible to participate.

 The compensation for participating is $60 for survey completion.